hoffms/docs/docs/concepts/overview.md

 ## Sherry's Community and Ecosystem

 Sherry's community is vibrant and growing.
-Engage with fellow Sherry enthusiasts on our Discord or our X. Developers can dive into our developer docs and explore our GitHub for integrations.
+Engage with fellow Sherry enthusiasts on our [Discord](https://discord.com/invite/sherry) or [X (Twitter)](https://x.com/SherryProtocol).
+Developers can dive into our [developer docs](/sdk/trigger-sdk/overview) and explore our [GitHub](https://github.com/SherryLabs/) for integrations.
 Join Sherry's community and help shape the future of blockchain distribution!

 Getting Started with Sherry

 New to Sherry?
-Dive in quickly with our quick start guide and tutorials.
-Visit our interface to swap tokens or explore our developer docs for integration details.
+Dive in quickly with our [quick start guide](/sdk/trigger-sdk/overview) and [tutorials](/sdk/trigger-sdk/guides).
+Visit our [interface](https://app.sherry.social/) to swap tokens or explore our [developer docs](/sdk/trigger-sdk/overview) for integration details.